 (You can probably get bread machines in the charity shops, if you want to do it the easy way and don’t want to buy new.
 Really, once you get over the novelty of it, it’s very simple and routine.)

 (Avoid the inevitable plastic trays from ready meals, and get more value out of the unavoidable plastic involved with food.
 But when you want a treat, weigh up the plastic element.
 My local chippy happily wraps just in paper on request, and has replaced polystyrene with a material made out of starch.)

 - Find ways to reduce your home use of disposable plastic

-(Various options – biodegradable food wrap – still polythene but rots down in landfill in 2 yrs rather than several decades; plastic elasticated food covers – microwaveable, reusable and washable in dishwasher, but still plastic; elasticated cotton covers machine washable (good project for crafters!); or these interesting cotton-and-beeswax covers, last ages then rot down in landfill or your green waste bin (I’m trying these, a bit cheaper).
+(Various options – biodegradable food wrap – still polythene but rots down in landfill in 2 yrs rather than several decades; plastic elasticated food covers – microwaveable, reusable and washable in dishwasher, but still plastic; elasticated cotton covers machine washable (good project for crafters!); or these interesting cotton-and-beeswax covers, last ages, can be refreshed and re-waxed, then when worn out will rot down in landfill or your green waste bin (I’m trying these, a bit cheaper, and some people make their own).
 Replace plastic plates with paper or card plates.
 Skip the plastic cutlery.
 You probably have loads of plastic boxes in various shapes, but marg and ice cream tubs can still be useful.)